Shanti Mantras

-These are called "Tapa-Traya" or three classes of obstacles.
-When shanti mantras are recited, obstacles from these realms are believed to be pacified.
+These are called tāpatraya, or the three classes of obstacles.

 These are the Shanti Mantras from the different Upanishads and other sources.

 Isha and Brihadaranyaka Upanishad

 The translation and meaning of the Mantra can be understood when the context in which the Mantra is quoted in the Upanishad is known.
 Prior understanding of Vedanta is essential for translation and explanation of these Mantra.
 The Brihadaranyaka Upanishad explains Consciousness and it in this context that this Shanti Mantra needs to be understood.